masmix/hmmw/README.md

 This project contains source code and supporting files for a serverless application.

 > Based on codebase from the project https://github.com/MichalLeszczynski/task-two
+> Very big thanks for https://github.com/MichalLeszczynski for the amazing implementation !!!

 # Functionalities

 - create ec2 instance from jinja predefined cloudformation template
-- API which accept requests with ec2 machine parameters
+- API fo which accept requests with payload with ec2 machine parameters
 - upload changes to DynamoDb

 ## Prereqisities - tools